I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, though I didn’t realize it at the time.

 All of the blog’s income came from affiliate marketing.

-Before we dive into the steps, let’s start with the basics of affiliate marketing and define exactly what it is.
+Before we dive into the steps, let’s start with the basics of affiliate marketing.

 What Is Affiliate Marketing?

-Affiliate marketing is an arrangement by which you earn a commission for promoting another company’s products or services.
+Affiliate marketing, also known as performance or CPA marketing, is an arrangement by which you earn a commission for promoting another company’s products or services.

 Affiliate Marketing Glossary of Terms